lextudio/sharpsnmp_docs/library/samples/command-line-tools.rst

 Typical Commands
 ----------------
-Below describes typical commands for #SNMP command line tools.
+Below describes typical commands for C# SNMP command line tools.
 For more information on each tools, you may refer to the source code.

 SNMPGET